 The Society was founded in 1957 to oppose plans by the (then) Sutton Borough Council to demolish part of the High Street, which is of course the historic heart of the town.
 You can get some idea of the damage which would have been caused if you compare the building line in front of the previous Butco site (where one demolition did take place) with the other frontages on that side of the street.

 At times in recent years parts of the town have seemed at the mercy of business interests, with plans for Mere Green and Brassington Avenue coming and going and public car parks being sold off.
-It's not all gloom - Mere Green is being redeveloped at last and the conversion of the former council offices into apartments has preserved many of its good Victorian features - but trees are flourishing on the still-unused Brassington Avenue site.
+It's not all gloom - Mere Green has been redeveloped at last and the conversion of the former council offices into apartments has preserved many of its good Victorian features - but trees are flourishing on the still-unused Brassington Avenue site.
 One very positive development in recent years has been the establishment of the Town Centre Business Improvement District (BID) and its excellent work for the good of the town.
-We hope that 2018 will see a fruitful collaboration between the Civic Society and the BID in working to promote awareness of the town's heritage.
+We hope that this year will see a fruitful collaboration between the Civic Society and the BID in working to promote awareness of the town's heritage.